application-research/delta-importer/readme.md

 > Hint: Obtain the `boost-auth-token` by running the `boostd auth create-token --perm admin` command on your Boost node.

+> Hint: Obtain the boost-url and boost-port by running `boostd auth api-info --perm admin` on your Boost node.

 > Hint: The `--interval` and `--max_concurrent` flags are used to tweak the importer's speed.
 These parameters should be carefully tuned to match the provider's sealing throughput and available bandwidth.
 The example provided above is a good starting point for a provider with approximately 10TiB/day of sealing throughput.

 ### datasets.json